rnpgp/rnp/src/examples/README.md

 You can investigate it via the `rnp --list-packets encrypted.asc` command.
 Also you may want to decrypt saved file via `rnp --keyfile secring.pgp -d encrypted.asc`.

+## decrypt

+This example uses keyrings, generated in `generate` sample to decrypt messages, encrypted by `encrypt` sample.
+It shows how to configure `rnp_t` and `rnp_ctx_t` structures to decrypt message with key or password, also custom password provider is implemented.
+Resulting message is printed to the stdout.